Kyuu-Ji/htb-write-up/redcross/alternative-way-redcross.md

 ### Buffer Overflow of iptctl

 Instead of the **PostgreSQL** ways, there is a binary in _/opt/iptctl_ with the **SetUID bit** set and vulnerable to **Buffer Overflow**.
-After getting on the web panel and creating a user to SSH into the box, there can be the source code found in _/home/public/src/iptctl.c_.
+After getting on the web panel and creating a user to SSH into the box, the source code of this can be found in _/home/public/src/iptctl.c_.

-In the source code it shows that it has an interactive mode when using the _"-i"_ parameter and that is were the vulnerability is.
+In the source code it shows that it has an interactive mode when using the _"-i"_ parameter and that is where the vulnerability is.
 I will copy the binary to my local box to analyze it further.

-When it gets too many characters as input, it will result in a **Segmentation Fault** in this mode:
+When it gets too many characters as input in this mode, it will result in a **Segmentation Fault**:
 ```
 ./iptctl -i